facebookresearch/jepa/README.md

         └── val
 ```

+## Checkpopints

+Here is a list of checkpoints available for experimentation:

 ## Authors

-We are preparing a publication titlted "nano-JEPA: Democratizing Video Understanding with Personal Computers".
+We are preparing a publication titled "nano-JEPA: Democratizing Video Understanding with Personal Computers".
 Please cite us if you use this repo.

 Contributors: